Students with Disabilities

 The internship and job search can be overwhelming for any student.
 There are unique issues that individuals with disabilities may face during the job search including understanding the American Disabilities Act, disclosure, job search/interviewing strategies, and accommodations.

-ECS is committed to supporting students with both visible and non-visible disabilities throughout the job search process.
+ECS is committed to supporting ALL students throughout the job search process.
 As part of this commitment, Engineering Career Services will ensure that students with disabilities are provided reasonable accommodations.
-If a reasonable accommodation is needed, please contact Engineering Career Services at 614-292-6651 or firstname.lastname@example.org.
+If an accommodation is needed to access any of our services or programs, please contact Engineering Career Services at 614-292-6651 or firstname.lastname@example.org.

 Understanding the Law

 Make sure you understand the American with Disabilities Act (ADA).
 The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of life, including employment.
 ADA requires that an employer make reasonable accommodations for qualified individuals who have disabilities, unless doing so would cause “undue hardship” to the employer.
 Additionally, employers are not obligated to provide any accommodation if, even with that accommodation, an employee will still not be able to perform the essential functions of the job.

 Once you’ve earned an interview, prepare as much as possible.
 Know your resume inside and out, and make sure that it highlights your strengths and skills, not your disability.
 In the interview be ready to show the potential employer all you have to offer the company.